 Science: why is there a need to act?

-The international climate regime is built upon a clear understanding of the threats posed by climate change.
-A century and a half of industrialization, along with the clear-felling of forests and certain farming methods, has increased quantities of greenhouse gases (GHGs) in the atmosphere.
+The international climate regime is built upon a clear understanding of the threats posed by, and the causes of climate change.
+More than a century and a half of industrialization, along with the clear-felling of forests and certain farming methods, has led to increased quantities of greenhouse gases (GHGs) in the atmosphere.
 There are some basic well-established scientific links:

 The concentration of GHGs in the earth’s atmosphere is directly linked to the average global temperature on earth;

-The concentration has been rising steadily, and mean global temperatures along with it, since the time of the Industrial Revolution;
+The concentration has been rising steadily, and mean global temperatures along with it, since the time of the Industrial Revolution as a result from human activity, primarily the buring of fossil fuels and changes in land use;

-This understanding is centred on the work of the Intergovernmental Panel on Climate Change (IPCC), the leading international body for the assessment of climate change.
-The IPCC now has a well-established role.
+This knowledge and understanding of climate change, its causes and effects, has been constantly growing in breadth and depth over the last decades.
+It is based on the work of the Intergovernmental Panel on Climate Change (IPCC) as well as on research findings of many other organizations.
+The IPCC now has a well-established role as the leading international body for the assessment of climate change.
 It reviews worldwide research, issues regular assessment reports and compiles special reports and technical papers.
 The findings of the IPCC reflect global scientific consensus and are apolitical in character.
 Its assessment reports reflect the work and observations of thousands of scientists from around the world.
-The IPCC reports are frequently used as the basis for decisions under the Convention and its Kyoto Protocol.

 From 1880 to 2012, the average global temperature increased by 0.85 °C.

 Oceans have warmed, the amounts of snow and ice have diminished and the sea level has risen.
 From 1901 to 2010, the global average sea level rose by 19 cm as oceans expanded due to warming and ice melted.
-The sea ice extent in the Arctic has shrunk in every successive decade since 1979, with 1.07 × 106 km² of ice loss per decade.
+The sea ice extent in the Arctic has shrunk in every successive decade since 1979.

 Given current concentrations and ongoing emissions of GHGs, it is likely that the end of this century will see a 1–2 °C increase in global mean temperature above the 1990 level (about 1.5–2.5 °C above the pre-industrial level).
 The world’s oceans will warm and ice melt will continue.
 Average sea level rise is predicted to be 24–30 cm by 2065 and 40–63 cm by 2100 relative to the reference period of 1986–2005.
 Most aspects of climate change will persist for many centuries, even if emissions are stopped.

 Climate change is inherently global in nature.
 The emissions of long-lived GHGs into the atmosphere from sources anywhere on the globe will affect atmospheric concentrations.
 As the dynamics of the climate system are globally integrated, the potential impacts of climate change can affect all parts of the globe.
 Human emissions of GHGs occur primarily from the production and use of energy by individuals, businesses and governments, and from land use—these are all activities that are essential for modern life and for raising the standard of living for people everywhere.
-With the composition of the world’s atmosphere being determined by aggregating actions of all nations, there is motivation for collective, global action under the UNFCCC.
-Global action that calls for decision-making on many levels: by intergovernmental organizations (IGOs), national, regional and local governments, individuals, multinational firms and local enterprises.
+The composition of the world’s atmosphere is impacted by GHG emissions for countries around the world, and the effects of those changes affect everyone.
+Hence, there is motivation and need for collective, global action under the UNFCCC – global action that calls for decision making at many levels: international – through intergovernmental organizations (IGOs) and process –, regional, national, sub-national, and local – including by local governments, individuals, communities, multinational firms and local enterprises.

-- Gather and share information on GHG emissions, national policies and best practices;
+- Gather and share information on GHG emissions, national policies and best practices, and develop international guidance (e.g., modalities, guidelines, methologies);

-- Cooperate in preparation for taking mitigation measures (actions to reduce the flow of GHG emissions into the atmosphere) and adaptation measures (actions needed to respond to the impacts of climate change).
+- Cooperate, including by mobilizing and providing finance, technology and capacity-building to developing countries, in support of the planning and implementing of mitigation measures (actions to reduce the emission of GHGs into the atmosphere) as well as adaptation measures (actions needed to respond, increase resilience and reduce vulnerability to the impacts of climate change).

-The governments that have ratified the UNFCCC—known as Parties to the Convention—have met annually as the Conference of the Parties (the COP) since 1995 to take stock of their progress, monitor the implementation of their obligations and continue talks on how best to tackle climate change.
-Currently, there are 196 Parties to the Convention.
+The governments that have ratified the UNFCCC — known as Parties to the Convention—have met annually as the Conference of the Parties (the COP) since 1995 to take stock of their progress, monitor the implementation of their obligations and continue talks on how best to tackle climate change.
+Currently, there are 197 Parties to the Convention.

 Governments have also negotiated a protocol to the Convention.
 The Kyoto Protocol was agreed in December 1997 in Kyoto, Japan.
-It puts the obligation to reduce current emissions on developed countries, as they are historically responsible for the current GHG levels.
-Since 2005, meetings of the Conference of the Parties serving as the meeting of the Parties to the Kyoto Protocol (the CMP) have also been held to review the implementation of the Kyoto Protocol.
+It includes an obligation and individual legally-binding emission reduction targets for developed countries, as they are responsible for the largest share of current and historical GHG emissions.
+Since the Protocol’s entry into force in 2005, meetings of the Conference of the Parties serving as the meeting of the Parties to the Kyoto Protocol (the CMP) have been held (in conjunction with the annual COP) to review the implementation of the Kyoto Protocol.

 The Convention established two permanent subsidiary bodies namely the Subsidiary Body for Implementation (SBI) and the Subsidiary Body for Scientific and Technological Advice (SBSTA), to support the COP.
-The SBI and the SBSTA also serve the CMP.
+The SBI and the SBSTA also serve the CMP and the CMA.

-Under this architecture, Parties agree to further actions on such matters as agriculture, energy and natural resources as they develop national programmes to slow climate change and adapt to its impacts, as well as on support for such actions.
-The Convention also obliges Parties to share technology and to cooperate in other ways to reduce GHGs emissions, especially from energy, transport, industry, agriculture, forestry and waste management, which together produce nearly all GHG emissions attributable to human activities.
+Under this architecture, Parties agree to further actions as they develop national programmes, plans and measures to mitigate climate change and adapt to its impacts, as well as on support for such actions.
+The Convention also obliges Parties to share technology, provide financial support and to cooperate in other ways to reduce GHG emissions, especially from energy, transport, industry, agriculture, forestry and waste management, which together produce nearly all GHG emissions attributable to human activities.

-The architecture also calls on each Party to report on its national efforts to combat climate change and to develop GHG inventories that list its national sources (such as factories and transport) and its sinks (forests and other natural ecosystems that absorb GHGs from the atmosphere).
+The obligations and rules under the UN climate change regime also calls on each Party to report on its national efforts to combat climate change and to develop GHG inventories that list its national sources (such as factories and transport) and its sinks (forests and other natural ecosystems that absorb GHGs from the atmosphere).

 Summary of the Convention

-The Convention recognized that there was a serious problem, which was remarkable for its time.
-In 1994, when the UNFCCC entered into force, there was less scientific evidence than there is now.
-The UNFCCC borrowed an important concept from one of the most successful multilateral environmental treaties in history (the Montreal Protocol, 1987): it bound Member States to act in the interests of human safety, even in the face of scientific uncertainty.
+The Convention (UNFCCC), adopted on 5 June 1992, recognized that there was a serious problem, which was remarkable for its time.
+In 1994, when the Convention entered into force, there was less scientific evidence than there is now.
+The UNFCCC borrowed an important concept from one of the most successful multilateral environmental treaties in history (the Montreal Protocol, 1987): it required Member States to act in the interests of human safety, even in the face of scientific uncertainty.

 The Convention puts the onus on developed countries to lead the way.
 As they are the source of most past and current GHG emissions, industrialized countries are expected to do the most to reduce emissions, that is, to implement measures to mitigate climate change.
-They are called Parties included in Annex I to the Convention (Annex I Parties), and belong to the Organisation for Economic Co-operation and Development.
-They include 12 countries with economies in transition from Central and Eastern Europe.
+In the UNFCCC, they are referred to as Parties included in Annex I to the Convention (Annex I Parties).
+They encompass all of the 1994 members of the Organisation for Economic Co-operation and Development and include 12 countries with economies in transition from Central and Eastern Europe.

 The Convention also charts the beginnings of a path to strike a delicate balance.
 Economic development is particularly vital to the world's poorer countries.
 Such progress is difficult to achieve, even without the complications added by climate change.
 The Convention takes this into consideration by accepting that the share of GHG emissions produced by developing nations will grow in the coming years.
 Nonetheless, in the interests of fulfilling its ultimate goal, the Convention seeks to help such countries limit emissions in ways that will not hinder their economic progress.